 - The smart guy plugs, fills the boiler and pressurizes it to 30 PSI (until the Relief Valve opens) and then checks for ANY LEAKS!
 Remember, steam boilers operate at about 0.5 to 5 PSI in use.
 You may have sectional leaking issues and not see them at that pressure.
 Sectional leaks between boiler castings are usually catastrophic.
 Stop and rethink your options.
 But, assuming it passes …..

-- Find a boiler diagram and locate the preferred aquastat front tapping and insert the appropriate “Spud Well” to receive the aquastat.
+- Find the manufacturer’s boiler piping diagram and locate the preferred aquastat front tapping and insert the appropriate “Spud Well” to receive the aquastat.

 - Reassemble the boiler jacket and provide the opening for the Aquastat “Spud Well”.